WORKS

 Settlement and the Gatekeepers

 All above images: Installation view of Elvis Richardson’s Settlement and the Gatekeepers on display as part of the Melbourne Now exhibition at The Ian Potter Centre: NGV Australia, Melbourne from 24 March – 20 August 2023.
-Image: Sean Fennessy
+Image: Sean Fennessy.
+Settlement and the Gatekeepers are in the collection of the National Gallery of Victoria. |

 Settlement and the Gatekeepers is a suite of sculptures modifying used domestic gates by removing parts, inserting words and attaching new fixtures.
 Flattening the gates form a line is drawn to hang flat like paintings on the gallery wall.